-Let’s imagine you wake up and notice your kitchen faucet isn’t working.
+Let’s imagine a Questions that wake you up and notice your kitchen faucet isn’t working.
 You jiggle each hot and cold knob and nothing happens.
 You inspect under the sink and don’t find any leaking.
 You scratch your head and pull out your smart phone to see if you can find some guidance through the powers of Google.

 Next door, your neighbor wakes up with his own problems–much bigger problems.
 He hears a splash of water coming from his basement.
 He goes down to find his cat has fallen in four inches of water that cover the entire basement floor.
 The water level is slowly rising because of the cracked pipe your neighbor finds in his basement storage room.
 He then runs upstairs to find his laptop to search for a local plumber who can come make this disaster go away.